-- Inform policymakers renewing their focus on a universal coverage system
+- Inform policymakers renewing their focus on a universal coverage system.

 Health insurance purchasing

-Using a three-phase approach, the researchers will: 1) Conduct focus groups to understand consumer perspectives and optimize the presentation of these ideas.
+Using a three-phase approach, the team will: 1) Conduct focus groups to understand consumer perspectives and optimize the presentation of these ideas.
 Three focus groups will be convened in each of the partner states (MD and RI), for a total of six groups with six uninsured participants in each (n=36); 2) Assess consumer engagement with digital marketing and advertisement across the continental US; and 3) Implement a field experiment, with two state partners (Health Benefit Exchange in Maryland and HealthSource RI in Rhode Island), to manipulate marketing materials and observe differences in actual health insurance purchasing behavior.

 The Policy Lab at Brown University